 Finally, you are able to install your custom application from your private registry on Kubernetes using the Kubeapps UI.

-- In the application repository catalog you just created, click Ghost to go to the chart page.
+- In the application repository catalog you just created, click the Ghost entry to go to the chart page.

 - On the resulting screen, you can learn about the Ghost chart, the repository where it is located, review older versions, and any related links.
 Click "Deploy" to deploy the chart:

 This will take you to a page where you can configure your Ghost deployment.
-You can use either the form or the "Values (YAML)" tab to customize your deployment as you want: give your chart a name, change the version you want to deploy, add an admin password (if not, a random 10-character alphanumeric string will be set), or configure Helm values.
+You can use either the "Form" or the "YAML" tab to customize your deployment as you want: give your chart a name, change the version you want to deploy, add an admin password (if not, a random 10-character alphanumeric string will be set), or configure Helm values.

-IMPORTANT: The Ghost chart requires to be configured with a resolvable host.
+IMPORTANT: The Ghost chart requires a resolvable host.
 Specify it in the "Hostname" section.

 - Click "Submit" to start the application deployment.
 Once submitted, you will be redirected to a page that describes the state of your deployment.
 The status will be "Deploying" until Ghost is up and running.